-- Symbionts –they use food from other living organisms with which they are associated for mutual benefit.
+- Symbionts –use food from other living organisms with which they are associated for mutual benefit.

 - Parasites –In this type of nutrition absorbs food from living organisms and causes harm to them.

-- Archaebacteria is different from other bacteria as they consist of a different cell wall structure and this feature is responsible for their survival in the worst and extreme conditions.
+- Archaebacteria are different from other bacteria as they consist of a different cell wall structure and this feature is responsible for their survival in the worst and most extreme conditions.